Build a Custom MCP Client

 • scopes_supported

-Store client registrations and tokens by issuer.
+Store client registrations and tokens using the issuer as the key.

 Example request: